 Just how tumorigenic are iPS cells?
 The field really doesn’t know at this point.

-However, a steady stream of papers have raised red flag after red flag about genomic and epigenomic alterations/mutations in iPS cells that are linked to cancer.
+However, a steady stream of papers have raised red flag after red flag about genomic and epigenomic alterations/mutations that are linked to cancer.

-We all first thought that making iPS cells without extra Myc (if possible) would be safer, but it turns out that in the real world making human iPS cells without Myc is very hard and unfortunately even leaving Myc out of the process doesn’t seem to make the iPS cells have a definitively safer profile.
+We all first thought that making iPSCs without extra Myc (if possible) would be safer, but it turns out that in the real world making human IPSCs without Myc is very hard and unfortunately even leaving Myc out of the process doesn’t seem to make the cells have a definitively safer profile.

 So what is the secret recipe to making safe or at least safer iPS cells?
 Where can I find that cookbook?